dickiegog/Project_4/README.md

 The **Blog Application** is a fully-featured blog platform built using Django.
 It allows users to view, comment on, and interact with blog posts.
 Authenticated users can submit comments, and site administrators can moderate and manage posts and comments via the Django admin panel.
 The project also includes an "About Me" page with a collaboration request form, where potential collaborators can reach out to the site owner.

-This project was influenced by the structure of the [FlyUX Project](https://github.com/CarlMurray/flyUX-pp4/blob/main/README.md), which provided inspiration for the thorough documentation and clear development process.

 ## User Experience (UX)

 ### User Stories